SilasVM/GitKit2/README.md

 A more detailed guide follows.

-For help with GitKit, [chat with us on Discord](https://discord.gg/83Sb4csCeT).

 As part of our NSF-funded project, we are gathering information on the use of GitKit.
 If you are currently integrating GitKit into a course you are instructing,